chatbottle/chatbottle-api/README.md

 This should only be used in server to server scenarios.
 Don't leak your authentification token to your users.

-### Supported Chatbot platforms

-There are a few predefined chatbot platforms in the system:
-- Messenger = 1,
-- Telegram = 2,
-- Kik = 3, coming soon
-- Slack = 4, coming soon

-If you're using any other platform please [let us know](mailto:agamanuk@gmail.com).

 ## Updates API
-- To use updates API you need to know ChatBottle Bot Id.
+- To use the **Updates API** you need to know your ChatBottle Bot Id.
 You can find it at the developers dashboard.
 - Authorization token must be included in requests.
 Pass the token as `Authorization` header or query `token` parameter.